FayCodes/Code-Interllect-Week2-/README.md

 🔹 Conclusion
 This project demonstrates the power of machine learning in addressing climate challenges by providing a predictive view of CO₂ emissions.
 Future iterations may integrate more advanced time series models (e.g.,ARIMA,LSTM) and broader environmental data.
 Our goal is to continue building tools that guide informed and sustainable decision-making in Kenya and beyond.

-yaml
-Copy
-Edit

----

-Let me know if you'd like this in a downloadable file or with teammate names prefilled.